rsyncOSX/rsyncuidocs/content/en/docs/advanced/Snapshots.md

 ### Definition of a Snapshot:

 A snapshot is a saved state or backup of data at a specific point in time.
-Each snapshot is synchronized with the local catalog at the time of creation.
+Each snapshot is synchronized with the local directory at the time of creation.

 Previous versions of files can be restored from a snapshot using the `--link-dest` parameter with rsync.